Baggage Porters and Bellhops

-Baggage Porters and Bellhops with little to no experience tend to make between $17260 and $18580 while the more experienced ones make over $28050 per year.
+Baggage Porters and Bellhops with little to no experience tend to make between $18340 and $20600 while the more experienced ones can earn over $30240 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Baggage Porter and Bellhop is to move to a higher paying state like DC.
-Right now, the highest paying states for Baggage Porters and Bellhops are DC, NY, MD, IA and IL.
+One of the easiest ways to increase your salary as a Baggage Porter and Bellhop is to move to a higher paying state like HI.
+Right now, the highest paying states for Baggage Porters and Bellhops are HI, DC, ND, NY and MD.

-3 other factors that can increase your salary as A Baggage Porter and Bellhop is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Baggage Porter and Bellhop is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Baggage Porters and Bellhops what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Baggage Porters and Bellhops what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.